Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters

-Our results can be supported by either working in bosonic or fermionic variables; in the main text we mainly take the bosonic point of view and discuss the fermionic description, also sketching a derivation of ``selection rules" for non-local OPs, in the appendices.
-Throughout the paper, we use the term non-local OP to include string and brane-type order.
+Because of the 1D correspondence of bosonic and fermionic systems, our results can be supported by working in either set of variables.
+In the main text, we mainly take the bosonic point of view and discuss the fermionic description in \textbf{Appendix \ref{sec:AppII}}.
+In \textbf{Appendix \ref{sec:AppIII}}, we outline a derivation of selection rules for fermionic nonlocal OPs.
+Understanding the rules in fermionic variables directly may be relevant for constructing order parameters for higher dimensional fermionic systems, beyond the regime in which bosons and fermions are equivalent.
+Throughout the paper, we use the term nonlocal OP to include string and brane order.